ArduPilot/ardupilot_wiki/copter/source/docs/terrain-following-manual-modes.rst

 - Which is being used is configured by the :ref:`SURFTRAK_MODE<SURFTRAK_MODE>` parameter or by:
 - An :ref:`auxiliary switch <common-auxiliary-functions>` (function "75"), or  :ref:`channel-7-and-8-options`, can be configured to turn on/off use of the rangefinder.
+- the :ref:`SURFTRAK_TC<SURFTRAK_TC>` parameter controls the smoothing of the surface data.
+Increase if you are moving fast and getting perturbations in the flight path.
+Conversely, it can be lower to make the vehicle more responsive to the rangefinder data.

 .. warning::